2020 Best Online Dental Hygienist Schools & Programs

 Online dental hygiene degrees are available at both the bachelor's and the master's levels.
-Our list of top online dental hygiene programs highlights the schools that provide both academic rigor and affordable tuitions.
+Our list of best online dental hygiene programs ranks schools based on tuition rates and alumni salaries provided by PayScale.
 After earning an online degree, dental hygienists can work in a variety of locations where dental care is provided, such as dental clinics, hospitals, and nursing homes.

 Prospective dental hygienists should make sure to attend an accredited school.
 This will help to ensure that their programs meet national education standards.
 Additionally, dental hygienists need to be licensed in order to work.

 2020 Best Online Colleges Offering Bachelor's in Dental Hygiene Degrees

 The 23 online colleges on this list are the best value options for online bachelor's degrees in dental hygiene, based on their tuition and alumni-reported salaries.
 Oregon Institute of Technology is ranked #1, offering a Bachelor of Science in Dental Hygiene (Degree Completion) for $12,593 per year.
 Graduates of the school reported a median salary of $98,562.
 In the #2 spot, Ohio State University-Main Campus offers a Bachelor of Science in Dental Hygiene for only $9,168 per year, making it an affordable choice for distance learners who are looking for a high quality and affordable education.